+peculiar to the Project or the Project site.
+Neither the Housing Element EIR nor the 15183 Consistency Memorandum examine the Project-level effects on environmental impacts such as air quality, health risks, transportation and noise.
 Nor does the Consistency Memorandum identify any "Housing Element policies and/or practices" that apply to the Project to substantially mitigate the Project's impacts.
 As discussed below, the City lacks substantial evidence to support the necessary findings to exempt the Project from CEQA review, and the City must prepare and circulate for public review an EIR that analyzes the Project's potentially significant impacts.
-A. The City Improperly Failed to Analyze the Project's Significant Transportation Impacts CEQA requires analysis of a project's transportation impacts via analysis of the project's vehicle miles traveled ("VMT").25 The Housing Element EIR evaluated the VMT impacts of all of the potential new housing sites in the City (including the site for the Slatten Ranch Project) and found a significant impact on VMT.26 To address these impacts, the Housing Element EIR adopted Mitigation Measure TRANS-1, which provides that individual housing development projects (like this one) that do not screen out from VMT impacts analysis shall provide a quantitative VMT analysis.27 Individual projects which result in a significant VMT impact are required to implement travel demand management measures and physical measures to reduce VMT to a less-than-significant level.28 The Housing Element EIR lists seven criteria that are used to screen projects out of conducting projectlevel VMT analysis: (1) CEQA-exempt projects, (2) small projects, (3) local-serving uses, (4) proximity to a major transit stop, (5) projects located in low VMT areas, (6) affordable housing, and (7) transportation projects.29 These criteria screen out projects from performing a full VMT analysis because projects meeting these criteria are presumed to have less-than-significant VMT impacts absent substantial evidence to the contrary.30 The Housing Element EIR makes clear that it did not analyze VMT impacts from individual housing projects like this one.
-Nor does the 15183 Consistency Memorandum for this Project analyze the Project's VMT impacts.
-Instead, the City asserts that because the 15183 Consistency Memoranda concludes that the Project qualifies for the Guidelines section 15183 exemption, the Project "screens out" from $^{^{25}}$ 14 CCR § 15064.3.
+A. The City Lacks Substantial Evidence to Support its Conclusions with Respect to the Project's Transportation Impacts CEQA requires analysis of a project's transportation impacts via analysis of the project's vehicle miles traveled ("VMT").
+The Housing Element EIR evaluated the VMT impacts of all of the potential new housing sites in the City (including the site for the Wildflower Townhomes Project) and found a significant impact on VMT.
+To address these impacts, the Housing Element EIR adopted Mitigation Measure TRANS-1, which provides that individual housing development projects (like this one) that do not screen out from VMT impacts analysis shall provide a quantitative VMT analysis.
+Individual projects which result in a significant VMT impact are required to implement travel demand management measures and physical measures to reduce VMT to a less-than-significant level.
+The Housing Element EIR lists seven criteria that are used to screen projects out of conducting project-level VMT analysis: (1) CEQA-exempt projects, (2) small projects, (3) localserving uses, (4) proximity to a major transit stop, (5) projects located in low VMT areas, (6) affordable housing, and (7) transportation projects.
+These criteria screen out projects from performing a full VMT analysis because projects meeting these criteria are presumed to have less-than-significant VMT impacts absent substantial evidence to the contrary. $^{24}$ 14 CCR § 15064.3.

-26 Housing Element EIR, pg.
+&lt;sup>25 Housing Element EIR, pg.
 IV.B-27.

-29 Id., pgs.
+&lt;sup>28 Id., pgs.
 IV.B-21-IV.B-22.